 We start at 8:45 am after breakfast.
 We wear our down jackets as it is cold outside.
 The painful memory of yesterday’s climb lingers in my mind; I am not looking forward to another day of climb.
 We walk toward Mount Everest Documentation Center above Namche for our first view of Mount Everest.
 It is an arduous climb.
 The effect of the altitude is perceptible.
 My pace is slow.

 Mount Everest was “discovered” from a mountain of data by the brilliant mathematician Radhanath Sikdar, the Chief Computer of the Great Trigonometric Survey of India.
 He is unlikely to have seen Mount Everest.
 Even if he had seen the mountain, it is unlikely that he would have recognized its preeminent stature among the mountains of the world.
 The 39-year old Sikdar’s feat was in computing the height accurately, accounting for the fact that light rays bend as they pass through the air that is thinning with height.
 When he computed the height as 29,002 feet, he realized that he had found the highest mountain in the world.
 That was in 1852, and the news was publicly announced two years later.
 The height is now estimated to be 29,029 feet.
 The increase in height is mostly from the increased accuracy of the computation, although the mountain is actually growing, but at a much smaller rate.
-The growth since 1852 is only around 2 feet.
+The growth from 1852 until today is only around 2 feet.

 I am fascinated by the clouds blowing off the mountain peaks as though they are taking a puff, a phenomenon noticeable with many Himalayan peaks.
 I wonder whether sublimation of snow on the peaks in bright sunlight and subsequent condensation of the sublimated vapors could play a role in forming such clouds.
 Later from the Internet I learn that these clouds, called banner clouds, form because of a different reason: When wind blows across a peak, air on the leeward side rises and the condensing water vapor from it forms the banner cloud.